amohapatra3/amohapatra3.github.io/website/docs/broader-initiatives/cli-sdk-examples.md

 I created a couple CLI examples for the `update-service` command for Amazon ECS for using EBS volumes with ECS and to stop using EBS volumes.
 This command corresponds with the `UpdateService` API operation.

-The following is one of the command examples I created. **To view the examples in the AWS CLI reference instead, see [update-service](https://docs.aws.amazon.com/cli/latest/reference/ecs/update-service.html#examples)**.
+The following is one of the command examples I created. **To view the example in the AWS CLI reference, see [update-service](https://docs.aws.amazon.com/cli/latest/reference/ecs/update-service.html#examples)**.

 **Description**: